Cognitive Behavioural Therapy (CBT)

 - Homework assignments

-- Modelling – Role playing
+- Modelling – Roleplaying

 - Conditioning – Encouragement of a particular behaviour

-CBT is an approach which focuses on your thought patterns, leaning to control your thoughts so they no longer control you.
+CBT is an approach which focuses on your thought patterns, learning to control your thoughts so they no longer control you.
 There are different methods which can help you control your own mind, your therapist can help you identify the best ones for you, allow you the freedom to make your own decisions and not be compelled to do everything your mind says.